erento/angular-api-client/README.md

 - __method__

   The property method defines the HTTP method.
-It requires the enum value of `RequestMethod` from `@angular/http`.
+It requires the string enum value of `RequestMethod`.

 - __url__